dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 d2.importModule().trackerImportConflicts()
 ```

-Conflicts linked to a TrackedEntityInstance, Enrollment or Event are
+Conflicts linked to a TrackedEntityInstance, Enrollment or Event are automatically removed after a successful upload of the object.

-automatically removed after a successful upload of the object.
+The SDK tries to identify the confliction dataElement or attribute by parsing the server response.
+If so, it also stores the value of the element when the conflict happened so that the application can highlight the element in form when the value has not been fixed yet.

 ### Tracker data: reserved values